Senior FELINE CARE FAQs

 Mental health is easy to overlook, in both people and pets.
 It’s easy to assume the disinterest in playing or interacting is from age, when in reality many other factors may be contributing to your pet’s behavior change.
 Look for changes in their pattern of sleep, interest in playing, or eating habits.
 The confused, disoriented pet may vocalize for no apparent reason, be more clingy than normal, or exhibit anxiety.

-Sleep is essential for dogs and people.
+Sleep is essential for cats and people.
 Disturbance of the sleep-wake cycle occurs in older pets and often disrupts the entire family.
 Interrupted sleep is a common problem in older pets and may occur for many reasons, including both physical and mental causes.
 Waking at night may occur for reasons other than cognitive dysfunction, such as pain or discomfort.

 Cats can have high blood pressure, which can present as confusion.
 Trouble with vision and hearing can also contribute to confusion and vocalizing.